DavidSchinazi/masque-drafts/draft-schinazi-masque.md

 its ALPN to an older version of HTTP and then use the Upgrade header to upgrade to HTTP/2 inside the TLS encryption.

-The client authentication used here is similar to how Token Binding {{RFC8471}}
-operates, but it has very different goals.
+The client authentication used here is similar to how Token Binding {{?RFC8471}} operates, but it has very different goals.
 MASQUE does not use token binding directly because using token binding requires sending the token_binding TLS extension in the TLS ClientHello, and that would stick out compared to a regular TLS connection.

-TLS post-handshake authentication {{I-D.sullivan-tls-post-handshake-auth}}
+TLS post-handshake authentication {{?I-D.sullivan-tls-post-handshake-auth}}
 is not used by this proposal because that requires sending the "post_handshake_auth" extension in the TLS ClientHello, and that would stick out from a regular HTTPS connection.

-Client authentication could have benefited from Secondary Certificate Authentication in HTTP/2 {{I-D.ietf-httpbis-http2-secondary-certs}}, however that has two downsides: it requires the server advertising that it supports it in its SETTINGS, and it cannot be sent unprompted by the client, so the server would have to request authentication.
+Client authentication could have benefited from Secondary Certificate Authentication in HTTP/2 {{?I-D.ietf-httpbis-http2-secondary-certs}}, however that has two downsides: it requires the server advertising that it supports it in its SETTINGS, and it cannot be sent unprompted by the client, so the server would have to request authentication.